reeseaustin55/Gwyddion_2_Python_Code/README.md

 ``--stabilize-shakiness`` and friends) map directly to the constants exposed in `run_batch.py` and `render_video.py`.

-When statistics export is enabled the processor writes a companion `*_stats.txt` file next to each PNG summarising min, max, mean, RMS, skewness, and kurtosis values along with the pixel and scan dimensions in nanometres.
-ACF generation adds an additional `*_acf.png` rendered from the processed data so each selected channel produces both the cleaned height image and its autocorrelation counterpart.
+When statistics export is enabled the processor calls Gwyddion's own statistical quantities module and writes the complete set of reported values (Sa, Sq, hybrid metrics, scan-line discrepancy, and more) to a companion `*_stats.txt` file in the channel directory.
+ACF generation adds an additional `*_acf.png` rendered from the processed data so each selected channel produces both the cleaned height image and its autocorrelation counterpart, organised beneath the channel folder.

 ### Example scripts